 He helped inspire the anti-materialism of the late 60s and the Beatles recorded "The White Album" after their time with him in India, referring to their experiences in its songs.

 "His Holiness Maharishi Mahesh Yogi ... passed away peacefully," his Global Country of World Peace movement said in a statement.

 "Maharishi's work is complete.
 He has done what he set out to do in 1957 -- to lay the foundation for a peaceful world.
 Now, Maharishi is being welcomed with open arms into heaven."

-The guru periodically emerged to appeal for funds to promote world peace, building a huge business empire estimated to be worth billions of dollars ranging from real estate dealing to a company selling ayurvedic medicine and cosmetics.
+The guru periodically emerged to appeal for funds to promote world peace and built a business empire estimated to be worth billions of dollars ranging from real estate dealing to a company selling ayurvedic medicine and cosmetics.

-In 2002, he said he could combat world terrorism and war if he could raise $1 billion to train 40,000 expert meditators.
+In 2002, he said he could combat world terrorism and war if he could raise $1 billion (500 million pounds) to train 40,000 expert meditators.

 The Maharishi set up universities and schools all over the world and his Natural Law Party -- which promotes yogic flying, a practice that involves sitting in the lotus position and bouncing into the air -- has campaigned in dozens of countries.

 Transcendental meditation, known as TM by its followers, involves reciting a mantra that practitioners say helps the mind stay calm even under pressure.
 It gradually gained medical respect over the decades as the Maharishi challenged Western scientists to investigate its health benefits.